-Collecting Wooden Toy Soldier Nutcrackers
+Collecting Wooden Toy Soldier-Style Nutcrackers

 The Americans love the wooden toy soldier nutcracker so often associated with Christmas, and many have a collection of their own as large or larger than the displays seen in department stores.
 This type of nutcracker made an appearance around 1800 in Germany, and by 1872 Wilhelm Füchtner had started a nutcracker production, making many of one design with his lathe.
 He was named ‘The Father of the Nutcrackers’ because his body design has been continually used by most of the German makers.
 The Füchtner family, now in its 6th generation, continues to make nutcrackers in the same workshop at Seiffen in the Erzgebirge, and every collector of German nutcrackers should have at least one of these “original” nutcrackers.